Focal Aria K2 906 Review: Still Waters Run Deep

 MEASURED PERFORMANCE

-Focal consistently engineer their loudspeakers for flat response, avoiding the use of treble lift for artificial enhancement.
-And that approach can be seen in the Aria K2 906 where the bass/midrange unit reaches up to 3kHz before crossing over to the inverted dome tweeter that extends smoothly up to 20kHz.
+Focal consistently engineer their loudspeakers for flat response, avoiding using treble lifts for artificial enhancement.
+And that approach can be seen in the Aria K2 906, where the bass/midrange unit reaches up to 3kHz before crossing over to the inverted dome tweeter that extends smoothly up to 20kHz.
 If anything there is a slight roll down up to 5kHz, enough to ensure treble does not get hard or fierce with poor quality CD.
-Upper treble above 6kHz does start to lift however, the tweeter rising to +2dB at 20kHz.
+The upper treble above 6kHz does start to lift.
+However, the tweeter rises to +2dB at 20kHz.

 Output continues down smoothly to 60Hz before rolling away fast.
-The port (red trace) is tuned to 50Hz, also shown by the dip in the impedance trace, and this helps out a little with low bass.
-On balance though, whilst the ‘speaker reaches low Focal don’t lift lower frequencies to add warmth or body to the sound.
-As a result it will sound dry.
+The port (red trace) is tuned to 50Hz, also shown by the impedance trace dip, which helps out a little with low bass.
+On balance, though, whilst the ‘speaker reaches low, the Focal doesn’t lift lower frequencies to add warmth or body to the sound.
+As a result, it will sound dry.

-Lack of peaks and dips suggests low colouration.
-There is little higher frequency output (box noise) from the forward firing port (red trace), so box honk should not be obvious.
+The lack of peaks and dips suggests low coloration.
+There is a slightly higher frequency output (box noise) from the forward firing port (red trace), so box honk should not be obvious.

 Overall impedance measured a high 8 Ohms with pink noise, the 4.4 Ohm minimum set by d.c. resistance, as our impedance trace shows.
-This gives lower current draw than usual, but also restrains sensitivity to 87.5dB from one nominal Watt (2.8V) of input.
-It’s still a good figure though, amplifiers of 60W or more being suitable for high volume.
+This gives a lower current draw than usual but also restrains sensitivity to 87.5dB from one nominal Watt (2.8V) of input.
+It’s still a good figure, though, with amplifiers of 60W or more being suitable for high volume.

 Focal aria k2 906 review